This is why we don’t get LGBTQ+ representation in Singapore // LGBT Rights in Singapore| Updated on

 School counsellors play a critical role in the mental wellbeing of students.
 While the following anecdotes aren’t representative of the general quality of their services, they highlight painful gaps in the system.

-A student, for instance, came out to her counsellor and was promptly informed that this piece of information had to be reported up to the school principal.
-Uncomfortable with this, she eventually decided to stop going for counselling altogether.
+A student, for instance, came out to his counsellor and was promptly informed that this piece of information had to be reported up to the school principal.
+Uncomfortable with this, he eventually decided to stop going for counselling altogether.

 Another student came out to their counsellor as a trans male, only to be later told that they’ll never be male, and that they should “get over it”.